Let Her Go

 "Let Her Go" is a song recorded by English singer-songwriter Passenger.
 It was recorded at Sydney's Linear Recording and co-produced by Passenger (as Mike Rosenberg) and Chris Vallejo.
 The recording features Australian musicians Stu Larsen, Georgia Mooney, Stu Hunter, Cameron Undy, and Glenn Wilson.
 "Let Her Go" was released on 24 July 2012 as the second single from Passenger's fourth album, All the Little Lights.

 The song became a sleeper hit, achieving international success and topping the charts in many countries around the world.
 As of July 2014, it has sold over one million digital copies in the UK, and over four million in the US.
 In 2014, the song was nominated for the Brit Award for British Single of the Year, and won Passenger the British Academy's Ivor Novello Award for Most Performed Work.
+In 2023, to celebrate the 10th anniversary of the song, Passenger released a remix version with English singer Ed Sheeran.

 Commercial performance

 Passenger performing "Let Her Go" live in Bogotá, Colombia during his Runaway Tour.

 "Let Her Go" was released in July 2012 as the second single from Passenger's third album All the Little Lights.
 The song became a hit first in the Netherlands after Dave, a Dutch fan, e-mailed Passenger expressing his wish to introduce the song to some Dutch radio stations, claiming it could be a hit there.
 This resulted in the song trending on Dutch stations and finding enormous commercial success with the Dutch public.
 The song reached number two in the Dutch Top 40 in November 2012, spending a total of four non-consecutive weeks at that position.
 The next month that year, it topped at number one.

 Since 2013, and after initial success in the Netherlands, "Let Her Go" has reached number one in Australia, Austria, Belgium, Czech Republic, Denmark, Finland, Germany, Greece, Ireland, Israel, Italy, Luxembourg, Mexico, New Zealand, Norway, Slovakia, Sweden and Switzerland, number two in the UK Singles Chart, number five in the US on the Billboard Hot 100 and number one on Billboard Hot Rock Songs, making it Passenger's first international success.
 The song has sold over 1 million digital copies in the UK, and over 4 million in the US as of July 2014.
 In October 2019, "Let Her Go" surpassed one billion streams on the music service Spotify, making it one of the most played songs on the service.